In A Nutshell

-Sure, lots of people will tell you that you should read Moby-Dick because it’s a Great American Novel.
+These people will probably tell you that should read Moby-Dick because it’s a Great American Novel.
 Because it’s a Tremendous Achievement in Literature.
-The trouble is, being a Significant Book doesn’t always equal being a good read.
-Luckily, however, we find Moby-Dick to be both.
+Because it's Significant.

 Myth #1: Moby-Dick is a long, dense, tedious, boring novel.

-The Truth: Well, Shmoop won’t lie to you.
-It is long, and it can be a difficult read because the vocabulary and syntax are complicated.
-But it is not tedious or boring – not if you’re concentrating so that you can get the jokes.
+The Truth: We won’t lie to you.
+This novel is long, and it can be a difficult read because the vocabulary and syntax are complicated.
+But it is not tedious or boring.

 Pretty much every chapter contains some kind of hilarious gag, accompanied by a nudge in the ribs from Melville.
 One thing Moby-Dick tries to be is Shakespearean, not only in the sense of Majestic Writing, but in the sense of having a lot of sex jokes.

-And when Melville’s not making raunchy jokes, he’s explaining all the ways somebody can get killed on a whaling voyage, or describing all the bizarre substances you can get from different bits of the whale.
-What we’re saying is that this is not your grandmother’s classic novel.
-Well, OK, she could have read it because it was around then, but you know what we mean.
+And when Melville’s not making raunchy jokes, he’s explaining all the ways somebody can get killed on a whaling voyage (they're all brutal), or describing all the bizarre substances you can get from different bits of the whale (remember that whale-penis coat?).

 Myth #2: You should skip the "whaling chapters" that give (pointless) background detail.

 We’ll tell you the plot right now: Captain Ahab wants revenge on the White Whale that hacked off his leg.
 That’s it.
-But that’s also like saying that the point of The Office is that everyone is trying to get work done in spite of Michael Scott.
-It’s kind of true on a really basic level, but what’s great about The Office is that it’s a show where somebody can just stick a stapler in a bunch of Jell-O, not that Michael hates to do real work.
+But that’s also like saying that the plot of Broad City is Abbie and Ilana try to make it in New York City.
+It’s true on a really basic level, but what’s great about Broad City is that it’s a show that shows you what happens when you try to go grocery shopping right after you've had your wisdom teeth out.

-So the whaling chapters are really where it’s at.
-Moby-Dick is never more fascinating than when Ishmael is explaining what a "Gam" is or what kind of rope is best for harpoons or what somebody’s tattoos mean, because that’s when Melville spins metaphors that are crazy good.
+In Moby-Dick—much like in Broad City—the digressions are where the good stuff is.
+Moby-Dick is never more fascinating than when Ishmael is explaining what a "Gam" is or what kind of rope is best for harpoons or what somebody’s tattoos mean, because that’s when Melville spins metaphors (and cracks jokes) that are crazy good.
 Really.
 Trust us on this—you won’t regret it.